 Camel racing goes back many centuries when Middle-Eastern people of the local population would get together during festivals and events such as weddings to take part in this folk sport.
 Similar to horse racing, camels would compete against each other by running along a predetermined track.

-On the day of the camel race, anywhere between 15-60 camels can be competing with each other for the trophies and prize money.
-Camels adorned in bright colours stand behind the gates at the start line, and sprint as soon as the gates fling open.
+On the day of the camel race, anywhere between 15-60 camels can be competing with each other for trophies and prize money.
+Camels adorned in bright colours stand behind the gates at the start line and sprint as soon as the gates fling open.

 There’s excitement in the air as you hear the crowds cheering for these camels sprinting with their necks bobbing into a fog of sand.
-Their trainers following them closely in their SUVs, driving around the race track, giving instructions through robotic jockeys sitting on top of the camels.
+Their trainers follow them closely in their SUVs, driving around the race track and giving instructions through robotic jockeys sitting on top of the camels.
 Races typically last up to 15 minutes, which is then followed by the award ceremony.